ThanhxNguyen/wallet-movies/README.md

 * [Youtube API](https://developers.google.com/youtube/) - displays movie trailer videos

 ### To-Do list
+- [x] signin with Google
+- [] signin with Facebook
+- [] signin with Twitter
-[] users communicate with each other
+- [] users communicate with each other
-[] users can write review for a movie
+- [] users can write review for a movie
-[] users can invite their friend to watch a movie
+- [] users can invite their friend to watch a movie
-[] show closest cinema location for a movie
+- [] show closest cinema location for a movie